ruby/www.ruby-lang.org/en/news/_posts/2019-11-23-ruby-2-7-0-preview3-released.md

   * RSS 0.2.8
     ([NEWS](https://github.com/ruby/rss/blob/v0.2.8/NEWS.md))
   * StringScanner 1.0.3
-  * Some of other libraries that have no original version are also updated.
+  * Some other libraries that have no original version are also updated.

 * Promote stdlib to default gems
-  * The following default gems was published at rubygems.org
+  * The following default gems were published on rubygems.org
     * benchmark
     * cgi
     * delegate